 Come up with plans for emergency fire routes and make sure everybody knows about them.
 There should always be two exits from each room in the house.
 You’ll also want to have a designated meeting location outside of the house so that you‘re sure everybody gets out securely.

-Something else you should do is protect your valuable things such as photographs, birth certificates and passports.
-You can create digital copies and store them into a cloud drive as a backup, and you can buy a strong box to keep the real copies secure as well.
-Lastly, take inventory of all your personal possessions for insurance purposes in the event they’re consumed by the flames.
+Another thing you need to do is protect your valuable items like passports, photographs and birth certificates.
+You can create digital copies and store them into cloud storage as a backup, and you can buy a strong box to keep the real copies safe too.
+Lastly, take inventory of all your personal belongings for insurance reasons in the event they’re engulfed by the flames.

-- Portable Heaters: It is essential to relocate any combustible or flammable items at least three feet from a space heater.
-You’ll also want your heater to have a control mechanism as well as other features for safety such as turning off when it falls over.
+- Portable Heaters: It is imperative to relocate any combustible objects at least three feet away from a space heater.
+You’ll also want your heater to have a control mechanism as well as other features for safety such as turning off if the heater falls over.